Edwards Extraordinary Dachshunds

 You will never find a more loving and devoted dog than a dachshund of any type, but these guys can take cuddling and snuggling to the extreme, if this is what you are looking for in your next pet, then I highly suggest that you look into the English Cream Dachshund.

-If you have any questions, or would like to talk more about our English Cream Dachshund Puppies that will be available to loving homes soon.
+If you have any questions, or would like to talk more about our Cream Dachshund Puppies that will be available to loving homes soon.
 Please send us an email or give us a call.
-We love to talk Dachshunds and will be glad to answer any questions that you might have about the English Cream Miniature Dachshunds (if we can).
+We love to talk Dachshunds and will be glad to try and answer any questions that you might have.